Salvador

 Late in his career Dalí did not confine himself

-in an artistic manner.
-Several of his works incorporate
+holography in an artistic manner.
+Several of his works

 Dalí's